tlevine/www.thomaslevine.com/content/!/socrata-metrics-api/index.md

 This also returns counts, presumably view counts.
-The root associative array maps an origin (like `http://thomaslevine.com`) to an associative array, and that child associative array maps the rest of the url (like `<%= @item.identifier %>?foo=bar`) to a count.
+The root associative array maps an origin (like `http://thomaslevine.com`) to an associative array, and that child associative array maps the rest of the URL (like `<%= @item.identifier %>?foo=bar`) to a count.

     curl 'https://data.oregon.gov/api/site_metrics.json?start=1375315200000&end=1376438399999&method=top&top=REFERRERS&_=1376451966200'